-From the Case Book – an Arched Top and 3 Forged Rows – Video Demonstration
+Case Study: An Arched Top And 3 Forged Rows

 Our ever-collecting client, just because he liked it, had bought a 19th century window from an auction house in Paris, France.